-It would also require the petition to compel arbitration of a claim pending before the Labor Commissioner be served upon the Labor Commissioner.
+The petition to compel arbitration of a claim pending before the Labor Commissioner shall be served upon the Labor Commissioner.
 Upon the employee's request, the Labor Commissioner shall have the right to represent the employee in proceedings to determine enforceability of the arbitration agreement, either in court or with the arbitrator.

-Status: Passed the Senate and is pending in the Assembly.
+Status: Passed the Assembly Labor and Employment Committee and is pending in Assembly Appropriations.